Nuclearfossil/alt-languages/README.md

 However, a couple of things to note:

-- go project management is ... odd.
+Go project management is ... odd.
 Compiling your go projects means you have to set a 'GOPATH' environment variable.
-- In Powershell, you'll need to do something like this:
+In Powershell, you'll need to do something like this:

 ``` powershell
 PS E:\dev\alt-languages> $env:GOPATH = Join-Path $PWD '\golang'
 PS E:\dev\alt-languages> go env GOPATH
 E:\dev\alt-languages\golang
 ```

+### A Go Based Web Server

+First off, we're going to need a directory setup.
+With all go projects - everything is directory based, from your GOPATH.

+We'll want to create a folder off your GOPATH called `src` - this is where we'll put our go based web server.
+Go creates, when you build your project, a `bin` folder.

 ## Web References